-The Office of Human Resources, located in Scarborough 104, serves students by facilitating the on-campus employment application process.
+The Office of Human Resources, located in Scarborough 104, serves students by facilitating the on-campus employment application, hiring, and onboarding process.
 The Seminary offers the opportunity to students to apply for full-time and part-time positions, with part-time employment allowing for school schedule flexibility.
 Opportunities for campus employment may be available in areas including:

-- Administrative Support
+- Administrative and Academic Support

+- Admissions

+- Student Life, RAC

-- · Skilled crafts: plumbing, carpentry, electrical, heating/air conditioning, appliance repair, auto mechanic
+- Skilled trades: plumbing, carpentry, electrical, heating/air conditioning, appliance repair, auto mechanic, shipping/receiving, purchasing/procurement

-- Shipping/receiving

 - Landscaping

-- · Business Office
+- Business Office

 - · General labor

 - · Campus Technology

 Current job openings can be reviewed online.
 Applications may also be submitted electronically for specific openings or general consideration.
 Selections for campus positions are made on the basis of candidates' knowledge, skills, abilities and job availability.
-Additional information may be obtained by calling (817) 921-8490, or by emailing:employment@swbts.edu.
+Additional information may be obtained by calling (817) 921-8490, or by emailing: hr@swbts.edu.